BenDatta/Hotel-Revenue-MySQL-PowerBi/README.md

 To analyze and build a visual data story/dashboard using power BI to answer the following business questions and present it to the stakeholders;
 1. Is the hotel revenue growing by year?

-2. Should the holtels increase their parking lot size?
+2. Should the hotels increase their parking lot size?
 They want to understand if there is a trend with guest with personal cars.

-3. what trends can we see in the data? focus on average daily rate and guests to explore seasonality
+3. What trends can we see in the data? focus on average daily rate and guests to explore seasonality

 Tools Used: SQL (Microsoft SQL Server Management Studio with Azure Data Studio), and Power BI (DAX, Power Query, and Power BI Service) Goal:

-DATA ANALYSIS PROJECT PIPELINE
+DATA ANALYSIS PROJECT
 1. Build a Database

 SQL Server was established using Microsoft SQL server 16, The project database was created under the localhost SQL server.
 Importation of the dataset into the database; the excel file was imported into the database. the file consists of five excel sheets, namely; 2018, 2019, 2020, market segment, and meal cost.

 2. Develop SQL Query

 Used Union SQL query to develop the data 2018, 2019, and 2020 into a unified single table.
 After the data merging, got a total of 100,756 rows with 32 columns.
 Used SQL Queries to answer this question; Is the hotel revenue growing?
-To answer the bsuiness question using SQL query, needed to create a revenue column.
+To answer the business question using SQL query, needed to create a revenue column.
 Created a new column for revenue; with the formular; (stays_in_weekend_nights+stays_in_week_nights)*adr (daily rate)

 Selected revenue with hotels and grouped by the years.